 3. Project description (name of file: ”Anderson project”)

 You must attach an independently written description of your intended thesis project.
 Before you write it you should study any detailed instructions listed in the general syllabus for your postgraduate subject.
 The project description may be no more than 24,000 characters (incl. blank spaces), which corresponds to around eight pages of text with normal density, and may be written in Swedish or English.
+For applicants in Natural language processing, the project description shall relate to the funding project Distributional Methods to Represent the Meaning of Frames and Constructions.

 Your thesis plan should contain a clear research problem in connection with your area of investigation, and you must motivate why this particular problem is worthy of closer investigation.
 The introduction of the research problem should lead to a description of the precise purpose of the investigation, which in turn may include examples of the questions you will seek to answer or the hypotheses you wish to test.